More information will be added soon...

 Professor, Mechanical Engineering Department

 Ag Director, Advanced Robotics Centre

 National University of Singapore

-Abstract: Robotics science and technology have evolved from the seminal applications in industrial robotics in manufacturing to today’s varied applications in service, health care, education, entertainment and other industries including construction, mining and agriculture.
+Abstract: Robotics science and technology have evolved from the seminal applications in industrial robotics in manufacturing to today’s varied applications with great impact in service, health care, education, entertainment, and our daily lives.
+The current COVID-19 pandemic has emphasized the need for robotics to achieve a safer environment for all.
 One common theme in these emerging applications is the human-centered nature in unstructured environments, where robotic systems surround humans, aiding and working with us to enrich and enhance the quality of our lives.
-This talk presents our latest developments in fundamental capabilities in both “body” and “intelligence.”
+This talk presents our latest developments in fundamental capabilities in terms of intelligence, specifically our request to achieve “Artificial Generalized Intelligence.”
 An example of self-driving cars is presented.
 We will review the different components of an intelligent system.
 This talk will then conclude with the challenges in science and technology to further accelerate the robotics revolution.